 Now that you have reached your 60s, here are some recommendations to help you prevent health conditions that are more common at this age.

-- have a heart disease risk assessment every 2 years
+- have a heart disease risk assessment

-- have a blood pressure check every 2 years
+- have a blood pressure check

-- have a blood glucose test every 3 years
+- have a blood glucose test

-- have a mammogram every 2 years (women)
+- have a cervical screening test (women)

-- have regular skin cancer checks
+- have skin cancer checks

-- have a regular falls assessment (over 65)
+- have a falls assessment (over 65)

 Healthy lifestyle recommendations